Investing in 3D Printing Companies and Stocks

 - At least eight startups are trying to 3D print food, even using 3DP for assembling alternative proteins.

 But where 3D printing technology has the most impact is when it is combined with other existing technologies.
 Around the time consumer 3D printing had reached the peak of its hype cycle, businesses were starting to look at new business models for 3D printing that would optimize utilization – like on-demand manufacturing and smart manufacturing.

 Another term for 3D printing is “additive manufacturing” because parts are created by adding materials until a particular form is achieved.
 The alternative method would be “subtractive manufacturing” which is where you take a solid piece of metal and then “carve out” the part – for example, CNC milling or laser cutting.
 3D printing metals is a popular use case for additive manufacturing because so little waste is generated.
-An emerging business model for 3D printing is something we call “on-demand manufacturing” where customers order parts based on what they need and the service provider decides what method to use – subtractive or additive or even a combination of both.
+An emerging business model for 3D printing is something we call “on-demand manufacturing” – also called distributed manufacturing – where customers order parts based on what they need and the service provider decides what method to use – subtractive or additive or even a combination of both.
 This means that smaller lots can be ordered and manufacturing becomes more accessible to smaller businesses.